ICTU/quality-time/docs/DEVELOP.md

 ### Running *Quality-time* locally

 Follow these instructions to run the software in hot-reload mode for easy development.

+#### Install prerequisites

-Prerequisites are Python 3.8 and a recent version of Node.js (we test with the Long Term Support version of Node).
+Prerequisites are Docker, Git, Python 3.8, a recent version of Node.js (we test with the Long Term Support version of Node).

 Clone this repository: